Acorn noodle soup: Flour-based

 Raw acorn noodles are slightly coarser in cut and texture and more brittle than standard buckwheat soba noodles.
-Cooked acorn soba noodles are nuttier in flavor, healthier, and slightly saltier than buckwheat noodles.
+Cooked acorn soba noodles are nuttier in flavor and slightly saltier than buckwheat noodles.
 They contain many antioxidants and could be considered an adaptogenic food.

 Differences between starch and flour bases

 A common problem among Korean-manufactured products is that their ingredient labels are often not properly translated.
 Acorn starch is frequently mislabeled as acorn flour or acorn powder.
 In reality, acorn starch is essentially highly refined acorn flour, devoid of fiber, fat, and almost all nutrition.
 While the acorn itself does indeed contain acorn starch, that starch is not highly refined.
 Acorn starch, in contrast, is extracted from the meat of the kernel using a wet process and then dehydrated.
 The heart, or germ, of the kernel is removed and used for producing acorn oil, which is comparable in flavor and quality to olive oil.
 The hull is separated from the kernel meat, and the starch is extracted from the kernel meat.
-It might be more accurate to use the term “acorn meal”, although a meal is a coarser, less refined version of flour.
+It might be more accurate to use the term "acorn meal", although a meal is a coarser, less refined version of flour.

 Both flour- and starch-based acorn noodles are available in upscale Korean markets.
 A few Japanese markets also carry acorn soba noodles, but in general, acorn soba noodles are difficult to find.